 You’ve heard of the wage gap, the gender gap, and the price gap, but are you familiar with the gap that affects babies?
 No, I am not referring to Baby Gap!
-The word gap is a tremendous problem in America and a lot of parents are not even aware that it exists.
+The word gap is a tremendous problem in America, and many parents are not even aware that it exists.
 The word gap is the term for the words that babies do not hear throughout their first few years.
 Babies derive most of their vocabulary from the vocabulary of their parents or caregivers.
 Studies show that babies are listening and taking in information from the world before they are even born.
-Some parents are not aware of just how astute young babies are.
-Other parents maybe dealing with extreme poverty or toxic stress and talking to their baby simply moves down on the list of priorities.
+Unfortunately, some parents are not aware of just how astute young babies are.
+Other parents may be dealing with extreme poverty or toxic stress, and talking to their baby moves down on the list of priorities.

-Researchers have found that during the first three years of life, a child of lower economic status hears roughly 30 million fewer words than their more affluent peers.
-Because 85% of a child’s brain is developed by age three, not hearing words spoken to them by their parents during this critical developmental period puts these children at a huge disadvantage.
+Researchers have found that a child of lower economic status hears roughly 30 million fewer words during the first three years of life than their more affluent peers.
+Because 80% of a child’s brain is developed by age three, not hearing words spoken to them by their parents during this critical developmental period puts them at a huge disadvantage.

 Here are some “word gap hacks” to remind you to talk to your baby and young children all day long and ideas to increase their vocabulary:

-- Carry your baby with you in a vertical baby carrier as you clean, do chores, make dinner, and go outside to get the mail.
+2. Carry your baby with you in a vertical baby carrier (aka babywearing) as you clean, do chores, make dinner, and go outside to get the mail.
 Narrate everything you are doing.

-- While emailing or texting or even reading a book or a magazine, read out loud to your baby, occasionally making eye contact with her.
+5. While emailing, texting, or even reading a book or a magazine, read aloud to your baby, occasionally making eye contact with her.

-- Every time you check the weather, tell your baby the forecast.
+6. Every time you check the weather, tell your baby the forecast.
 Tell him how it will impact him.
-“It might rain today.
+For example, “It might rain today.
 We will have to put on your raincoat.”

-- During playtime and mealtime with your toddler, offer her lots of choices.
-“Do you want the blue crayon or the red crayon?”
+8. During playtime and mealtime with your toddler, offer her lots of choices.
+For example, “Do you want the blue crayon or the red crayon?”
 This will encourage her to interact with you.

-- Be silly with your toddler.
+9. Be silly with your toddler.
 Put her shirt on her feet or her pants on her arms so she will tell you how to do it correctly.
-Place her in the bath tub, “forgetting” to take off her shirt, so she speaks up and reminds you.
+Place her in the bathtub, “forgetting” to take off her shirt, so she speaks up and reminds you.

-- While reading a book to your preschooler, ask him to read every other page to you.
-Even if he just explains what’s happening in the picture, this is a great skill.
+10. While reading a book to your preschooler, ask him to read every other page to you.
+Even if he only explains what’s happening in the picture, this is a great skill.

-- Use a lot of words that teach spatial skills such as over, under, above, and below.
-“Can you drive your train under the chair?”
+11. Use many words that teach spatial skills, such as over, under, above, and below.
+For example, “Can you drive your train under the chair?”